AkshaySiv/Openshift-doc/docs/README.md

 # OpenShift Documentation

 Welcome to the OpenShift documentation.
-This guide provides detailed instructions for deploying Red Hat OpenShift on IBM Z using the KVM Hypervisor.
+This guide provides detailed instructions for deploying Red Hat OpenShift on  Z using the KVM Hypervisor.

 ## Table of Contents